webstean/webstean/README.md

 [Terraform](https://developer.hashicorp.com/terraform/docs) has been my new favourite bit of tech in the last few years - solves so many "infra" challenges in a simple, elegant and intuitive way.<br>

-Currently, I am enjoying full Terraform support in [AZD](https://github.com/Azure/azure-dev) and [ADE](https://learn.microsoft.com/en-us/azure/deployment-environments/how-to-configure-extensibility-model-custom-image), that can be used together to combined infrastructure provisioning and application deployment in the same step, including during GitHub Actions / ADO Pipelines -an example:- <br>
+Currently, I am enjoying the full Terraform support in [AZD](https://github.com/Azure/azure-dev) and [ADE](https://learn.microsoft.com/en-us/azure/deployment-environments/how-to-configure-extensibility-model-custom-image), that can be used together to combined infrastructure provisioning and application deployment in the same step.
+This is particularly useful during GitHub Actions / ADO Pipelines -as an example:- <br>
 ```shell
 ## Provision Infrastructure
 azd provision